Dried lavender crafts in abundance!

 Dried lavender is such a versatile natural product that it is hard to write about dried flowers without mentioning it.

-Check out my blog post Ten uses for dried lavender, or below are a few more.
+Check out my blog posts Ten uses for dried lavender and Lavender questions answered or below are a few more.

 Dried lavender in food